mjbommar/opengloss-rs/README.md

 - `GET /index`: browsable prefix index described above.
 - `/` now ships with a custom type-ahead dropdown backed by the embedded trie so the first dozen matches stream in as you type (with a plain `<form>` fallback).
-Quick links jump to a curated example (`farm`), the prefix index, or a “Random word” surprise button when you just want to explore.
+Quick links jump to a curated example (`farm`), the prefix index, or a “Random word” button wired to `/random`, which redirects to a fresh lexeme on each click.

 Lexeme pages now open with an overview strip that surfaces how many senses exist, the part-of-speech distribution, and whether an encyclopedia article is available, plus quick navigation